tychonievich/graphics/md/mp/orbits.md

         - orbiting Mars only a little faster than Mars spins
         - always presenting the same side of itself to Mars

-    Handle all of the motion described above by computing a model matrix for each body each frame in JavaScript and sending that single model matrix (possibly combined with a view and/or projection marix) to the GPU as a uniform.
+    Handle the motion described above
+    by computing a model matrix for each body each frame in JavaScript and sending that single model matrix (possibly combined with a view and/or projection marix) to the GPU as a uniform.